leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 At certain leveIs, your class gives you the Ability Score Improvement feature.
 Using the optional feats rule, you can forgo taking that feature to take a feat of your choice instead.
 You can take each feat only once, unless the feat's description says otherwise.
 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat's prerequisite, you can't use that feat until you regain the prerequisite.

+###### Great Weapon Master
+You've learned to put the weight of a weapon to your advantage, letting its momentum empower your strikes.
+You gain the following benefits:
+- On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.
+- Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
+Ift he attack hits, you add +10 to the attack's damage.
 ###### Tough
 ###### War Caster